AlexJReid/blog/content/posts/runhouse/index.md

 Running it on [Cloud Run](https://cloud.google.com/run/) is a bad idea.
 Cloud Run is for stateless things like APIs and _embarrassingly parallel_ tasks that pull in data from elsewhere.

-But... well... what if the data being stored/queried is immutable so state is fixed?
+But... well... what if the data being stored/queried is immutable, so arguably the state is fixed?

 ## How could that possibly be useful?
 - Maybe you have a comparatively small dataset (or your data has natural partitions of reasonable size, such as multi-tenant SaaS) that don't need to update frequently.
 For instance, the user is happy to look at yesterday's usage, or it is some historical dataset about oil production in 1983.
 These could be extracted to a snapshot.